code-boxx/Javascript-Calendar-PWA/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----
-## REQUIREMENTS
----
-1) "Grade A" browser.
-With support for service worker, indexed database, cache storage.
-2) https:// is required for the features to work.
-3) http://localhost works fine for testing too.

----
-## DOCUMENTATION
----
-Please visit https://code-boxx.com/javascript-calendar-pwa/ for the documentation.